muhammadshahidwandar/FeetPressure_WithIMU/README.md

 # Inferring Feet Pressures with Lower Limbs IMUs (DATASET)

-The prediction of foot pressure using IMU sensors is an active area of research aimed at minimizing hardware, cost, and logistics while enhancing the degree of freedom for Internet of Medical Things (IoMT) in health assessment and monitoring of post-stroke rehabilitation patients.
+The prediction of foot pressure by leveraging IMU sensors and recent advancement machine learning is an active area of research aimed at minimizing hardware, cost, and logistics while enhancing the degree of freedom for Internet of Medical Things (IoMT) in health assessment and monitoring of post-stroke rehabilitation patients.